vecma-project/EasyVVUQ-QCGPJ/README.md

 $ pip3 install easyvvq-qcgpj
 ```

-Alternatively, if you wont to be sure that you are using the most recent version of the software, you can get
+Alternatively, if you want to use specific branch of the software,
-it from the the github repository.
+you can get it from the the github repository.
 The procedure is quite typical, e.g.:

 ```
 $ git clone https://github.com/vecma-project/EasyVVUQ-QCGPJ.git